 - The size of the tortilla matters: Taquitos are usually smaller (made with small taco size tortillas); Flautas are usually bigger/longer (made with large burritos size tortillas)

-- The type of tortilla matters: Taquitos are made with corn tortillas; Flautas are made with flour tortillas.
+- The type of tortilla matters: Taquitos are generally made with corn tortillas; Flautas can be made with either, however taquitos or flautas made with flour tortillas are more Tex-Mex and non-traditional.

 So what happens when you make them with small taco size flour tortillas, like me?
 It’s up to you!!
 Call when whatever you want, they are delicious.